Plotting

 Plots the interaction points’ locations into the background of your Axes.

-• ip_positions (dict) -- a dict containing IP names as keys and their longitudinal positions as values, as returned by get_lhc_ips_positions.
+• ip_positions (dict[str, float]) -- A dict containing IP names as keys and their longitudinal positions as values, as returned by get_lhc_ips_positions.

-• lines (bool) -- whether to also draw vertical lines at the IP positions.
+• lines (bool) -- If True, will also draw vertical lines at the IP positions.
 Defaults to True.

-• location -- where to show the IP names on the provided axis, either inside (will draw text at the bottom of the axis) or outside (will draw text on top of the axis).
+• location (str) -- Where to show the IP names on the provided axis, either inside (will draw text at the bottom of the axis) or outside (will draw text on top of the axis).
 If None is given, then no labels are drawn.
 Defaults to outside.

 • **kwargs -- If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.